pygupta/tweetaspike/README.md

   * Followers &mdash; list of users that follow you including their posts
   * Alerts &mdash; real-time alerts when users you are following add new posts

-**Cloud Deployment (Amazon EC2)**
+**Aerospike's Open Sourced Technologies**

-  * In-Memory NoSQL Database Servers &mdash; EC2 instances running Ubuntu 12.04
+  * Aerospike's In-Memory NoSQL Database
-  * Web Server &mdash; EC2 instance running Amazon Linux mounted with Node.js EBS application
+  * Aerospike's Node.js Client

 **Other Technologies**
   * <a href='http://socket.io/' target='_blank'>Socket.io</a>